 - Register for an audition.
 Once your application is submitted along with your supplemental documents, you will receive an email with a link within 24 hours to register for an audition.
 You can also register for an audition through your Application Status Page.

-- Choose an on-campus audition, regional audition, or submit a self-recorded audition by the deadline that corresponds with your application timeline. (i.e. If you applied to our Early Action 1 deadline, you must audition on or by November 2.)
+- Complete an on-campus audition, regional audition, or submit a self-recorded audition by the deadline that corresponds with your application timeline. (i.e. If you applied to our Early Action 1 deadline, you must audition on or by November 2.)

 Use the tabs to the left to find out more about audition requirements for your instrument, audition dates, and frequently asked questions.